chadsansing/iot-escape-room-workshop/README.md

 ## How to use this repo

-This repo is meant to provide methods and examples to use in facilitasting your own IoT Escape Room workshop.
+This repo is meant to provide methods and examples to use in facilitating your own IoT Escape Room workshop.

 It's our hope that you can use the activities, methods, and materials described in this repo to facilitate your own version of an IoT Escape Room workshop in your community.